microsoft/api-guidelines/Guidelines.md

 Verb    | Description                                                                                                                | Is Idempotent
 ------- | -------------------------------------------------------------------------------------------------------------------------- | -------------
-GET     | Return the current value of an object                                                                                      | True
+GET     | Return the current value of an object                                                                                      | ✔
-PUT     | Replace an object, or create a named object, when applicable                                                               | True
+PUT     | Replace an object, or create a named object, when applicable                                                               | ✔
-DELETE  | Delete an object                                                                                                           | True
+DELETE  | Delete an object                                                                                                           | ✔
-POST    | Create a new object based on the data provided, or submit a command                                                        | False
+POST    | Create a new object based on the data provided, or submit a command                                                        |
 HEAD    | Return metadata of an object for a GET response.
-Resources that support the GET method MAY support the HEAD method as well | True
+Resources that support the GET method MAY support the HEAD method as well | ✔
-PATCH   | Apply a partial update to an object                                                                                        | False
+PATCH   | Apply a partial update to an object                                                                                        |
-OPTIONS | Get information about a request; see below for details.                                                                    | True
+OPTIONS | Get information about a request; see below for details.                                                                    | ✔

 <small>Table 1</small>